 Many homeowners who are relatively new to purchasing a new Oriental rug have a lot of misconceptions about them.
-So today, we are going to discuss whether these myths are true or bust.
+It’s always important to do your research when purchasing any new product so let’s take you through 5 common misconceptions about oriental rugs and whether or not they are true

 This myth is a bust.
 Most rugs that are considered old were made with synthetic dyes.
 While some new rugs are now made with natural dyes.